thymeleaf/thymeleaf-docs/Thymeleaf-Spring3.md

  * Use **Spring Expression Language** (Spring EL) instead of OGNL in your templates.
- * Create forms in your templates that are completely integrated with your form-backing beans and result bindings, including the use of property editors and validation error handling.
+ * Create forms in your templates that are completely integrated with your form-backing beans and result bindings, including the use of property editors, conversion services and validation error handling.
  * Display internationalization messages from messages files managed by Spring (through the usual `MessageSource` objects).